Diarrhoea, Diarrhea, Dehydration and Oral Rehydration - Rehydration Project home

 Mother, Infant and Young Child Nutrition & Malnutrition

-Mother, Infant and Young Child Nutrition & Malnutrition « web site
+Mother, Infant and Young Child Nutrition & Malnutrition « website

 The fight against persistent underweight, stunting and wasting among children in developing countries is based on appropriate maternal, infant and young child feeding practices including micronutrient deficiencies prevention and control.
 However, wasted children are those at immediate risk of dying and will need timely detection and correct management for their survival.